 For those who need to combine this cellular talkgroup with their existing two way radio system, we have the solutions.

-You will need a Mimer Network Interface connected to your radio system and to the Internet.
+You will need a Mimer Network Interface connected to a radio in your radio system and to the Internet.
 A connection is then done to the server at the PoC service provider.

 Please note that this smart phone connection admits audio and PTT.
 There are no other remote control functions, like channel change, available on the radio from the smart phone.